Flowthread/Volta/docs/README.md

-# Manhattan Power Grid Documentation
+# Volta Documentation

-Welcome to the Manhattan Power Grid documentation!
+Welcome to the Volta documentation!
 This directory contains comprehensive guides, API references, and technical documentation for the project.

 ## 📚 Documentation Structure